Vishakhavel/CAMSMART_SERVER/readme.md

 CONTAINERIZE AND RUN IN PORT 8080 TO USE THE SERVER.
 ALSO, USES A MYSQL CONTAINER AS THE DATABASE.

 If you want to run the entire project as logically split containerized microservices, feel free to pull the images from my dockerhub acc.
 They're public repos.

-Run the follwing commands to run the server as containers:
+Run the following commands to run the server as containers:

 First, create a custom docker network using the command: